alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2023/2023-06-28-on-palestinian-issue.md

 title: What is the way of solving the Palestinian issue
 date: 2023-06-28
 hijri: '1444-12-10'
-source: Majmu' Fatawa of al-Shaykh Ibn Baz 1/227
+source: Majmu' Fatawa of al-Shaykh Abdul-Aziz Ibn Baz 1/227
 category:
 - palestine
 tags: